About Beth Wagner

 After more than seven years as a reporter, I became editor for specialty publications, working closely with the advertising and prepress/press staff on as many as 70 publications a year.
 It was in this role that I learned about graphics and graphic editing, layout and design, prepress and press functions, and especially managing multiple projects on sometimes very tight deadlines.

-As a journalist and as a mother of two (brilliant, of course!) children, I discovered my deep-rooted respect for public education.
+As a journalist and as a mother of two, I discovered my deep-rooted respect for public education.
 I am a strong supporter of preK-12 public education; I believe it's the only way our society can ensure all have an equal chance in life.

 I decided to take my writing and communications skills to the world of public education, serving as the communication/community engagement director for four school districts over the course of my career.
 I loved it.
 From photography to newsletter writing, and from website content management to districtwide message development and management, I'd found my niche.